jonnew/Oat/README.md

 you need to set a flag when building Oat to see the performance gains.
 See the [Installation](#installation) section for details.

-__Note__: If you have [NVIVIA GPU that supports CUDA](https://developer.nvidia.com/cuda-gpus), you can build OpenCV with CUDA support to enable GPU accelerated video processing.
+__Note__: If you have [NVIDIA GPU that supports CUDA](https://developer.nvidia.com/cuda-gpus), you can build OpenCV with CUDA support to enable GPU accelerated video processing.
 To do this, will first need to install the [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit).
-Be sure to read the [installation instructions](http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux/index.html) since it is a multistep process.To compile OpenCV with CUDA support, add the `-DWITH_CUDA=ON` flag in the cmake command below.
+Be sure to read the [installation instructions](http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux/index.html) since it is a multistep process.
+To compile OpenCV with CUDA support, add the `-DWITH_CUDA=ON` flag in the cmake command below.

 To install OpenCV:

 ```bash
 # Install OpenCV's dependencies
 sudo apt-get install build-essential # Compiler